Lars Nootbaar: International career

 In 2006, a Japanese national youth team toured the US, including future MLB pitcher Masahiro Tanaka and Japanese high school pitching phenom Yuki Saito.
 The nine-year-old Nootbaar served as a batboy and interacted with the team, including stretching and playing catch, and some of the players stayed at his house and ate with the family.
 According to his mother, this experience later led Nootbaar to accept an offer to join the Japanese national team for the 2023 World Baseball Classic.
 Japan won the tournament, with Nootbaar batting leadoff and recording an RBI in the championship game against the United States.
 Nootbaar was the first player not born in Japan to represent the country in a World Baseball Classic.
+Nootbaar was unable to compete in the 2026 WBC due to recovering from a recent surgery.

 Personal life

 Nootbaar's parents met while they were students at Cal Poly San Luis Obispo.
 Nootbaar's older brother, Nigel, pitched at USC and then played professionally in the Baltimore Orioles minor league system from 2012 to 2015.
 Nootbaar also has a sister.
 Nootbaar was a Los Angeles Dodgers fan growing up.

 Nootbaar has one of his middle names "Tatsuji," also his grandfather's name, printed on some of his baseball equipment.

-During the 2022 season, Nootbaar became a fan favorite among Cardinals fans, often being greeted with "Nooooot!" when batting or making a defensive play, which could be mistaken for booing.
+During the 2022 season, Nootbaar became a Cardinals fan favorite, often being greeted with "Nooooot!" when batting or making a defensive play.